 The bitter compound is named 6-n propyl thiouracil and abbreviated as PROP.
 The ability to taste it was found to be linked to the presence of two dominant alleles of the TAS2R38 gene.
-Statistics are telling: 25% of North Americans are supertasters (ST), 25% are non tasters (NT), and 50% are tasters (T).
+Statistics are counting: 25% of North Americans are supertasters (ST), 25% are non-tasters (NT), and 50% are tasters (T).
 Women tend to be more represented in the ST category than men.

 The term “Supertaster” was coined by psychologist Dr. Linda Bartoshuk (Yale University) who studied in depth variations in taste sensitivities.